Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/105-SoftwareStacks.md

 by both executables (LUMI doesn't use rpath or runpath linking in EasyBuild for those familiar with that technique).

-However, as LUMI does not use hierarchy in the Lmod implementation of the software stack at the toolchain level, the module system will not protect you from these mistakes.
+However, as LUMI does not use a hierarchy in the Lmod implementation of the software stack at the toolchain level, the module system will not protect you from these mistakes.
 When the LUST set up the software stack, most people in the support team considered it too misleading and difficult to ask users to first select the toolchain they want to use and then see the